-Table 5.2 presents the initial list of potential viewpoints.
+- Table 5.3 presents the initial list of potential viewpoints.
 These have been identified through reference to the ZTV with viewpoints shown in Figure 5.4 of Appendix B and have been agreed with the Council during pre-application discussions.
 In selecting viewpoints, a range of receptor types and distances has been sought.
-Those viewpoints marked with an asterisk are those considered to be most important in relation to the design of the windfarm layout, since most represent static and/or close-range receptors.
+LVIAs for other windfarms in the area (Smulgedon and Glenconway) have also been reviewed in order to ascertain viewpoints that have been approved previously and that may also give rise to cumulative effects. - Those viewpoints marked with an asterisk () are those considered to be most important in relation to the design of the windfarm layout since most represent static and/or close range receptors.